ppadovani/beautiful-jekyll/_posts/2018-02-26-motivational_voodoo.md

 Lets be honest, we are talking not about motivating others, as much as we are talking about motivating ourselves.
 Does anyone, deep down, believe that this type of motivation voodoo is effective?
-I mean punishing yourself, just isn't a goo thing to do in my opinion.
+I mean punishing yourself, just isn't a good thing to do in my opinion.

 ### Motivational Realities